 Financial institutions create hold policies for funds deposited into bank accounts under the guidance of the Federal Reserve.
 Holds generally are placed for two reasons: to ensure that funds are cleared and to protect the account holder when fraud is suspected.
 How long a hold lasts depends on a variety of factors, including the type of deposit, when the deposit was made, a bank’s specific policies and the age of the account, among others.

-If you’re looking for a way to get your paycheck up to two days early, consider opening a new bank account with SoFi.
+If you’re looking for a way to get your paycheck up to two days early, consider banking with SoFi.
 The checking and savings option has no overdraft fees and offers access to over 55,000 ATMs.

 Why is the bank holding my deposit?